 Perhaps unsurprisingly, the survey findings uncover 59% of Aussies find flexible working hours as the most valuable benefit a company could offer.

 Making slight shifts in working arrangements is something worth considering.
-Chances are productivity will grow by leaps and bounds when your staff is happy about their work hours.
+Chances are productivity will grow by leaps and bounds when your staff are happy about their work hours.

-But one thing’s for sure.
-And this goes global.
-Companies are increasingly taking up flexible hour programs.
-No doubt, with more to come in 2019.
+But one thing’s for sure, globally, companies are increasingly taking up flexible hour programs. wth more to come in 2019 no doubt.

 We’ve collected a few real-world examples to illustrate this growing trend.

 - In 2018 a New Zealand company Perpetual Guardian offered a 4-day workweek trial to their employees without slashing their pay.
 The two-month trial period showed increased employee performance and improved work-life balance.

 - PricewaterhouseCoopers started off the Flexible Talent Network Program for their staffers.
 The program differentiates between a variety of contracts on offer.
 This allows their workforce a whole lot of flexibility.
 Want to work shorter week?
 Think about engaging with them for as much as a few months a year?
 Consider it done.

 - eBay is yet another refreshing example of the sort.
 They launched their eBay@Home program which offers their staffers the possibility to work remotely.
 300 of their full-time customer service reps so far are working from the comfort of their home.

 5. Develop More Targeted HR Programs